speakeztech/FlightDeck/docs/06 MVU-SolidJS Architecture.md

     NavigationOptions --> StateSync
 ```

-For a Falco-based application, I recommend the hybrid approach:
+For an Oxpecker-based application, I recommend the hybrid approach:

 1. Use regular navigation for major section changes and when SEO is critical
 2. Use client-side navigation for related pages within the same section